1-502nd Infantry Regiment conducts Air Assault and SBF LFX

-Soldiers assigned to Hardrock and Bulldog Company, 1st Battalion, 502nd Infantry Regiment, 2nd Brigade Combat Team, 101st Airborne Division (Air Assault), conduct Air Assault Operations in conjunction with a Support by Fire Live Fire Exercise on August 29, 2022, at Babadag Training Area, Romania.
-The Screaming Eagles of today are ready to support our allies in order to preserve the long-lasting stability in Europe that our predecessors fought and died for.
-(U.S. Army photos by Staff Sgt.
-Malcolm Cohens-Ashley, 2nd Brigade Combat Team, Public Affairs.)
+MIHAIL KOGALNICEANU, Romania -- Soldiers assigned to Hardrock and Bulldog Company, 1st Battalion, 502nd Infantry Regiment, 2nd Brigade Combat Team, 101st Airborne Division (Air Assault), conduct Air Assault Operations in conjunction with a Support by Fire (SBF) Live Fire Exercise (LFX) at Babadag Training Area, Romania, Aug 29, 2022.

+To remain a ready force, 1-502nd Infantry Regiment Soldiers maintain readiness through repetition and weapons proficiency.

+“From my point of view its great training for the weapons squad leaders, for the new gunners who haven’t had much trigger time,” stated Sgt.
+1st Class Joshua Baecker, an infantryman and platoon sergeant assigned to Hardrock Company.
+“They’re getting out here and being able to acquire targets, pull the trigger and manipulate their traverse and elevations while their assistant gunners are giving them distance and direction to those targets.”

 |Date Taken: